');

 About Kayak Point, WA

-Kayak Point is a small community in Washington with a population of 1,660 residents.
-The median household income is $113,611 per year, which is above the national average.
-The median age in Kayak Point is 55.8 years.
+Kayak Point is a small town located in Washington with a population of 1,660 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $113,611 per year, which is 51% above the national median of $75,149.
+The median age of 55.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Kayak Point, WA